emkalan/core-banking-system/README.md

 # Core Banking Transaction System
-A Spring Boot-based backend application designed to handle core banking functionalities, including account management, complex fee management with proper distributions, transactions, balance inquiries and others.
+A Spring Boot-based backend application designed to handle core banking functionalities, including account management, complex fee management with proper distributions, transactions, balance inquiries and more.
 This project focuses on providing a secure and efficient API-driven system for core banking operations.
-Being a core engine, efficient transaction occuring while facilitating complex charge policies is prioratized here.
-No forntend is focused in the project.
+Being a core engine, efficient transaction occuring while facilitating complex charge policies is prioritized here.
+No frontend is focused in this project.

 ### Features

 - Account Management: Create, update, and delete customers.
 - Multiple account creation under the same customer.
-- Multiple types of transaction type creation.
+- Creation of multiple types of transaction.
-- Based on transaction types, complex charging policies can be applied.
+- Complex charging policies applied based on transaction type.
-- Separate multiple account maintaining for all the targeted recipients of the charges.
+- Separate multiple account maintenance for all targeted recipients of charges.
-- Realtime distrubution of charge fees among all the taregeted accounts at the same time the transaction occurs.
+- Realtime distrubution of charge fees among all taregeted accounts as a transaction occurs.
-- Transaction Handling: Perform deposits, withdrawals.
+- Transaction Handling: Perform deposits and withdrawals.
-- Balance Inquiry: Check account balances in real-time.
+- Balance Inquiry: Check account balances in realtime.
-- Secure APIs: As this application won't be directly accessed to the customers or other business users, basic authentication is applied.
+- Secure APIs: As this application won't be directly accessed by customers or business users, basic authentication is applied.

 ### Tech Stack
 - Java 21